-Chicago, IL — Over forty organizations across Illinois are calling on Governor Pritzker to act immediately to order a statewide moratorium on water shutoffs for nonpayment; require immediate restoration of water service to all homes previously disconnected for nonpayment; and waive all late fees, fines, penalties, service restoration fees, and water rate increases until at least 180 days following the end of the COVID-19 emergency.
+Chicago, IL — Over seventy organizations across Illinois are calling on Governor Pritzker to act immediately to order a statewide moratorium on water shutoffs for nonpayment; require immediate restoration of water service to all homes previously disconnected for nonpayment; and waive all late fees, fines, penalties, service restoration fees, and water rate increases until at least 180 days following the end of the COVID-19 emergency.

 “We hear the message everywhere: wash your hands.
 But how can we expect everyone to do so when municipalities charge exorbitant amounts for water service or shut off water during the COVID-19 crisis?” said Maxwell Wright (he/him), leader with Food & Water Watch.
 “To deprive people of that defense is outright inhumane.
 As countless numbers of people are losing their jobs during this crisis, forcing people to financially choose between water services and other necessities is merely making way for a public health nightmare.
 The pandemic is making it all the more clear: Public health depends on universal water access.”